Complexity classification of local Hamiltonian problems: Special cases

 This is therefore sometimes called the exchange interaction.
 The Heisenberg model describes Hamiltonians of the form

 If $\alpha_{ij} \ge 0$ for all $i<j$, this is called the antiferromagnetic Heisenberg model; if $\alpha_{ij} \le 0$ for all $(i,j)$, it is called the ferromagnetic Heisenberg model.
 When considering ground-state properties alone, the ferromagnetic Heisenberg model is trivial as the state $\ket{0}^{\otimes n}$ is a ground state.
-Schuch and Verstraete proved that determining ground-state energies in the Heisenberg model is $\qma$-hard if one allows arbitrary additional 1-local terms~\cite{schuch09}.
-Our task in this section is to prove this claim without any additional 1-local terms.
+Schuch and Verstraete proved that determining ground-state energies in the Heisenberg model is $\qma$-hard if one allows arbitrary additional 1\nobreakdash-local terms~\cite{schuch09}.
+Our task in this section is to prove this claim without any additional 1\nobreakdash-local terms.
 There has been a significant amount of work done to prove that universal quantum computation can be achieved using the exchange interaction alone (see e.g.~\cite{divincenzo00,kempe01,kempe02,hsieh03} and in particular~\cite{kempe00}).
-However, this does not seem to immediately imply $\qma$-hardness of the Heisenberg model without additional 1-local terms.
+However, this does not seem to immediately imply $\qma$-hardness of the Heisenberg model without additional 1\nobreakdash-local terms.

 As $F$ commutes with $U^{\otimes 2}$ for any $U$, $H$ is invariant under conjugation by $U^{\otimes n}$, implying that the projectors onto each of its eigenspaces are also invariant under conjugation by $U^{\otimes n}$.
-This symmetry means that, in order to express an arbitrary Hamiltonian in terms of the Heisenberg model, we will have to encode it somehow.
+This symmetry means that in order to express an arbitrary Hamiltonian in terms of the Heisenberg model, we will have to encode it somehow.
 In particular, we would like to encode a qubit in a larger space such that we can generate two non-commuting matrices which encode $X$ and $Z$ on the logical qubit.

-The simplest such encoding possible is to associate a block of three physical qubits with each logical qubit (a similar idea was used in~\cite{kempe00}).
-To take advantage of the symmetry of the swap operation, we use Schur-Weyl duality, which states that
+The simplest such encoding is to associate a block of three physical qubits with each logical qubit (a similar idea was used in~\cite{kempe00}).
+To take advantage of the symmetry of the swap operation, we decompose $(\C^2)^{\otimes 3}$ in terms of the symmetric subspace and its complement, i.e.\ the subspaces